Center Stage (Atlanta): WCW Saturday Night (1989–96)

 In the early days of Ted Turner and cable TV, World Championship Wrestling was a weekly Saturday night TV show produced by World Championship Wrestling, Inc. based in Atlanta, GA.
 The show was originally taped at WTBS' studios on Techwood Drive until 1989, when the location was moved to Center Stage.
 On April 4, 1992, the show was renamed WCW Saturday Night and relocated to the CNN Center (although months later, they would return to film in Center Stage or in Columbus, GA).

 Memorable matches included WCW US Champion Konnan v.
 Scott Armstrong, Sgt.
 Craig Pittman v.
 Diamond Dallas Page, Sting and Lex Luger v.
 Public Enemy.

+WCW would also host its Clash of the Champions XX: 20th Anniversary event on September 2, 1992 at Center Stage.

 Current

 In 2007, The CW Television Network's Atlanta affiliate WUPA began sponsoring the local theater venue in a promotional partnership with Rival Entertainment, changing the name to "The CW Midtown Music Complex."

 After a brief period of title changes, the establishment made its way back to the Center Stage moniker under management by Rival Entertainment in early 2009.

+WWE held tapings for the weekly developmental professional wrestling show NXT in January and February 2018, and returned to the venue for a live NXT taping on January 28, 2025.
+The venue hosted NXT The Great American Bash on July 12, 2025.

+Center Stage continues to host professional wrestling shows from other promotions including Ring of Honor, Total Nonstop Action Wrestling, Major League Wrestling, United Wrestling Network, and Game Changer Wrestling.